 Away from the popular tourist spots much of the Algarve remains totally unspoilt.
 This walking holiday begins in the mountains of Monchique, an area designated as an EC Natura 2000 site chosen for the beauty and rarity of the landscape.
 Because the area is so special you will spend three nights here before setting off southwards through remote foothills.
 Your walk for the next three days follows the coastal path with its spectacular views all the way to the fishing port of Sagres, famous for its links with Prince Henry the Navigator during the first days of Atlantic navigation and discovery of the West African coast.
 Much of the coast here and the coastal path lies within the Cape St. Vincent Natural Park, a protected area famous not only for its spectacular scenery but also its rare flora and fauna.
 This is moderately easy walking for anyone of average fitness.
 The length of each days walk can be shortened if required.
 This is a flexible walking holiday.

 October to March £515.00 per person.
 April, May, June and September £595.00 per person.
 Single supplement £125.00.

 This holiday can start on the day of your choice.
 Because of the mild winters and hot summers this walking holiday is available all year round EXCEPT July and August.

-Arrival in the Algarve and transfer to Monchique.
+Arrival in the Algarve and transfer to Caldas de Monchique.

-Monchique Town to Picota, a circular walk through some of the most beautiful scenery in the Serra de Monchique with spectacular views down to the coast.
+Monchique Town to the south slopes of Picota (the second highest peak in The Algarve), a circular walk through some of the most beautiful scenery in the Serra de Monchique with spectacular views down to the coast.

-Walk through the Budens wetlands, home to a variety of birds, and then up onto the cliff tops, taking the coastal path from Lagos to Salema passing medieval forts and Roman ruins along the way.
+There is a transfer to the start of the walk: The scenery is somewhat different today as you pass through The Budens wetlands home to a wide variety of birds.
+Then it is up onto the cliff tops, taking you along the coastal path to Salema passing medieval forts and Roman ruins along the way.

-End of holiday after breakfast and transfer back to your departure point.
+End of holiday after breakfast and transfer back to Airport.